makerbase-mks/MKS-DLC32/README.md

 The firmware of MKS DLC32 has been burned with laser normal machine before leaving the factory.
 If you need to update the firmware, you can follow the update instructions [here](https://github.com/makerbase-mks/MKS-DLC32/tree/main/firmware#method-of-upload-firmware).

 # Mobile App
 We have developed MKSLaser, the App for mobile phone, which can connect to MKS DLC32, control movement, edit image, upload files and so on.
-Now the Android verison has been uploaded to [Google Play](https://play.google.com/store/apps/details?id=makerbase.com.mkslaser).
-And the one for IOS is still under development.
+Android verison has been uploaded to [Google Play](https://play.google.com/store/apps/details?id=makerbase.com.mkslaser).
+For IOS, please search "MKSLaser" on APPLE App Store.
 ![H20730396e9f9417b8b05651f1d692a73x](https://user-images.githubusercontent.com/12979070/134457521-72c39e06-5292-453d-881e-71d8285324ee.jpg)